RoliSoft/dotfiles/README.md

 ## Overview

-This repository contains the dotfiles which I sync and use across my computers and servers.
+This repository contains the dotfiles I generally use on various systems.

-Keeping them in a git repository makes syncing them across multiple systems much more easier.
+Keeping them in a git repository makes syncing across multiple systems much more easier.
 For more information, see [GitHub ❤ ~/](http://dotfiles.github.io/)

 ## Installation

-Installation is pretty straight-forward: Either check out the repository into a folder, and cherry-pick the settings in my dotfiles, or just check out the repository to your home (~) folder.
+Installation is pretty straight-forward: either check out the repository into a folder and cherry-pick the settings in my dotfiles, or just run `./install.sh`.

-If you choose to checkout the repository into a sub-folder, you can then just symlink the dotfiles you choose into your home folder.